mirkobenedetti/super_enalotto_kata/README.md

 # super_enalotto_kata
 A simple kata, in various programming languages

-Here is a list of online compilers and interpreters you can verify my code.
+Here is a list of online compilers and interpreters you can verify my code with.
 Simply copy, paste it and make it run.

 Java Version